Nickchapman3773/Uranium-Fever/README.md

 	![SK4](https://github.com/user-attachments/assets/4bbfbd64-f714-4cf2-bc3e-b180865c3824)

-- For instructions on configuring Latent Sync or enabling V-Sync or Variable Refresh Rate, please reference the <a href="https://performance.moddinglinked.com/falloutnv.html#RecommendedLimiters" onclick="window.open('https://performance.moddinglinked.com/falloutnv.html#RecommendedLimiters', '_self');">Special K section of Wall's Performance Guide</a>, as this is beyond the scope of Uranium Fever configuration.
+- For instructions on configuring Latent Sync or enabling V-Sync or Variable Refresh Rate, please reference the [Special K section of Wall's Performance Guide](https://performance.moddinglinked.com/falloutnv.html#RecommendedLimiters), as this is beyond the scope of Uranium Fever configuration.
 	- G-Sync will be compatible without changing any settings.

 ## Launching The Game